• Skip to primary navigation

 Love the idea of a smaller rolling drawer within the larger drawers of this kitchen island!

-In case, you’re wanting measurements to see how it compares to the size of drawers in your own home, the interior dimensions are 24.5″ wide x 19 ¾″ deep:
+As you can see, it’s actually a shallow drawer within a larger kitchen island drawer – something we added late in the planning of our kitchen remodel that I’m so glad we thought of.
+In case you’re wanting measurements to see how it compares to the size of drawers in your own home, the interior dimensions are 24.5″ wide x 19 ¾″ deep:

 So smart!
 Hidden kitchen command center organized in a shallow kitchen drawer!